hayde0264/CS-Degree/Swift-Specific-Knowledge/Generics.md

 }
 ```

-Notice that the body of the swapTwoValues() fucntion is identical to the body of the swapTwoINts function.
-Howver, within the first line of swapTwoValues there is a generic placeholder **<T>** which says "a and b must be of the same type, but the actually type can be determined when the function is called".
+Notice that the body of the swapTwoValues() function is identical to the body of the swapTwoINts function.
+However, within the first line of swapTwoValues there is a generic placeholder **<T>** which says, "a and b must be of the same type, but the actual type can be determined when the function is called."

 # Naming Type Paramters
-In most cases, type parameters have descriptive names, such as **Key** and **Valule** in **Dictonary<Key, Value>** and **Element** in **Array<Element>**, which tells the reader about the relationshiops between the type parameter and the generic type or function it's used in.
+In most cases, type parameters have descriptive names, such as **Key** and **Value** in **Dictonary<Key, Value>** and **Element** in **Array<Element>**, which tells the reader about the relationships between the type parameter and the generic type or function it's used in.

 # Generic Types
 In addition to generic functions, Swift enables you to define your own **generic types**.